The Importance of STD Testing

 An individual you are having sexual relations with has had sexual relations with another person

 You are displaying symptoms that may suggest you have an STI

 If you are in a long-term monogamous relationship and both you and your partner were tested prior to entering the relationship, a regular STI test will not be required.
 However, many people in long term relationships were not tested before they got together.
 As a result, it is possible for one, if not both of you to carry an undiagnosed STI for years without ever noticing.

 What STIs should I be tested for?

 There are many STI’s that you can potentially catch from a sexual partner.
-In order to determine which ones you should be tested for, you should talk to your doctor or a local clinic.
+In order to determine which ones you should be tested for, you should talk to your doctor or a local STI/STD Treatment clinic in Singapore.
 They will be able to determine which STI’s are more common in your area and may test you for any of the following:

 human immunodeficiency virus (HIV)

 It is always important to ask your doctor or nurse what you have been tested for during an annual physical or sexual health checkup.
 Many doctors will not always test for STI’s and therefore it is important to take a proactive approach to the matter.
 By taking control of your sexual health, you are actually doing yourself a favor.
 If you are concerned regarding a particular symptom, talk to a professional.
 The more honest you are about your symptoms, the better treatment they can provide you with.